Linear superposition as a core theorem of quantum empiricism: Introduction and Summary

-What we propose below is an implementation of the idea that such a view must be abandoned and replaced by a negation of the prior existence of both physical ``preconceived notions'' \cite[p.~328]{ludwig2} and mathematical structures.
+What we propose below is an implementation of the idea that the postulational view must be abandoned and replaced by a negation of the prior existence of both the physical ``preconceived notions'' \cite[p.~328]{ludwig2} and the mathematical structures.
 Physics and mathematics should be created `from scratch'.
-Paul Benioff calls this ``a coherent theory of physics and mathematics'' \cite[p.~639]{benioff}.
-Then, due to the initial absence of mathematics, the introduction of mathematical structures is almost ruled out, proofs must yield to empirical inference, and the physics language---the language of physical reasoning---is initially under a linguistic ban whatsoever.
+Paul Benioff calls this idea ``a~coherent theory of physics and mathematics'' \cite[p.~639]{benioff}, \cite[p.~33; P.~Benioff]{fuchs4}.
+Then, due to the initial absence of mathematics, the introducing of mathematical structures is almost ruled out, proofs must get replaced by an empirical inference, and semantics of physics""---the language of physical reasoning""---is initially under a linguistic ban.
 It cannot exist a~priori.
-That is to say, even the natural"=language conjunction of terms with physical adjectives (and verbs \cite{hartle2}) becomes far from being free, as with the classical description's language (sects.~\ref{S}, \ref{SS}, \ref{phys}, \ref{2slit}).
-The ensemble formations have to come to the fore and argumentation should be subordinated only to the low"=level microscopic empiricism.
-This immediately touches on its closest creature---the notion of a number, since numbers do not come `from the sky', and the theory will have to be a quantitative one.
-Despite the overflow of abstracta in \qm"=theory, the \emph{doctrine of number}---$\lceil$num\-ber$\:\times\:$unit$\rceil$, to be precise (sect.~\ref{Numbers}, \ref{minus})---has likely not yet got into foundational discussions \cite{gryb}.
-Consequently, the numbers turn into a kind of `problem of numbers' (principium~\hyperlink{II}{\red\textbf{\textsf{II}}}) and a substantial part of what follows is devoted to this.
+That is to say, even the natural"=language conjunction of mathematical terms with physical adjectives (and verbs \cite[p.~3102; ``to happen, to be, to exist'']{hartle2}) becomes far from being free, as with the classical description's language (sects.~\ref{S}, \ref{SS}, \ref{phys}, \ref{2slit}).
+R.~Haag, on 1"~st page of the work \cite{haag}, emphasizes: \begin{itemize} \item ``we\eLab{haag} should not consider [``vocabulary of Quantum Theory''] as sacrosanct. \ldots\ every word in the vocabulary is subject to criticism''. \end{itemize}

+Returning to the ensemble formations, it is only they that have to come to the fore, and argumentation should be subordinated only to the low"=level microscopic empiricism.
+Predominance of the empirical over the theoretical will then immediately touch on the closest creature of the latter""---the notion of a number---since numbers do not come `from the sky', and the theory will have to be a quantitative one.